wsydney76/craft-contentoverview/README.md

 This allows you to overwrite any twig template in case you have special needs.

 Templates are included without an `only` parameter, because we know what our templates need, but maybe you need more in your templates.
+Required params passed to a template are listed in an `@params` comment.

+Generally available variables:

+* settings - The plugin settings
+* page - The page object

+Variables available within a section:

+* sectionConfig - The section object containing all section settings
+* sectionPath - A unique identifier of a section, enables ajax request to identify the section
+* sectionPageNo - The current page shown in the section
+* tab - the current tab object
+* column - the current column object

+Entry template and includes

+* entry - You guessed it.

 ## Events